Law, Association and the Trade Union Movement

 It is the positive gesture that is important.
 It would be absurd to suggest to the Trade Union leaders that they should take the negative step first, that they should deliberately slacken their customary vigilance as watchdogs of labour and then look round to see what else they could do instead.
 Yet the growing tendency of the State to step in (often on the invitation of the Trade Unions themselves) and settle any big wages dispute, the existence of legislation of the type of the Workmen’s Compensation Act and many other modern developments may properly be pointed out.
 Such developments suggest that there is in fact an inchoate falling apart of the two functions, the equity function and the economic function, which the Trade Unions have hitherto combined.
 They do suggest that some slackening of that vigilance in favour of other and purely economic functions may at any rate prove possible as time goes on.

-2 Thus, while the Italian army was invading Abyssinia and before the use of poison-gas had been definitely established, the question was debated in Geneva and elsewhere whether gas was in fact being used.
+2 Thus, while the Italian army was invading Abyssinia and before the use of poison gas had been definitely established, the question was debated in Geneva and elsewhere whether gas was in fact being used.
 Evidence was heard and discussed, yet never once did anyone put the simple question to Italy’s Managing Director or his travellers: Are you using gas in Abyssinia?
 As far as I know the question has not been put to this day.
 Where, however, we are concerned with real, instead of corporate persons, we suppose that even the lowest criminal may possibly tell the truth, and think it worth while hearing his evidence.
 The spy-system is admittedly employed by every great nation.
 Yet a private person who behaved in this way would be universally shunned as a filthy and pestilential rat.
 The point is that if the pseudo-personalities which describe themselves through the mouths of a few diplomats and government officials as “Italy,” “Germany,” “Russia,” “Great Britain,” etc., became incarnate in a human body and called on the average Italian, German, Russian or Englishman at home, they would be shown the door before they had been in the room five minutes.
 We should have to wash after shaking hands with them.
+I think one may agree that this is so, and that these vices increase with the increase of totalitarianism in any form without at the same time underrating the world-wide differences between the Fascist and the Communist ideal.
 Return.